gemmadlou/Latest-Docker-Tag-Build-Release-Run/README.md

 - Setup the `container` property in the `package.json`.
 Use the example one for more information.
 - Create your Dockerfile
 - Add the bin scripts to your project
 - Update the `bin/run` to suit your project.
-This was made with Laravel in mid.
+This was made with Laravel in mind.

 ```bash
 # Build your image